 Second, while a dual-track process can be longer, it also affords the target company with the luxury of waiting until both processes have unfolded, and a comparative valuation emerges between IPO and M&A exits.
 The ability to delay a decision and to cross-reference valuations is an immensely valuable tool for a target company seeking to maximize exit proceeds.
 Finally, an IPO process can, if orchestrated and messaged to bidders properly, serve as a valuable tool to increase the target company’s leverage in an auction sale process and potentially motivate bidders to expand the multiple they are willing to pay.
 Obviously, a key factor in whether this dynamic comes to fruition is whether the IPO alternative is truly believable; however, assuming this to be the case, bidders will realize that the target company is not limited to the universe of bidders in the auction.

 Ultimately, the advantages of a dual-track process often outweigh the very real costs of undertaking what is a formidable task.
 However, any emerging growth company must at a minimum ensure that it understands the costs and disadvantages of the dual-track process, and that in coordination with its legal and financial advisers, devises a clear-eyed plan from the onset that gives it the best chance for success.

 Orrick is passionate about entrepreneurship and shaping the long–term success of our clients.
-We advise public and private companies throughout the world on all aspects of their business and at every stage of their development and growth.
-Leading companies and investment banks turn to us for guidance and support in meeting their strategic objectives and navigating the capital raising environment—from the standard to the most innovative and complex—including initial public offerings and other public equity and debt transactions.
+We advise public and private companies throughout the world on all aspects of their business and at every stage of their business and growth.
+Leading companies and investment banks turn to us for guidance and support in meeting their strategic objectives and navigating the capital raising environment—from the standard to the most innovative and complex—including initial public offering and other public equity and debt transactions.
 With 1,100 lawyers based in key markets worldwide, our global platform allows us to meet the needs of our clients wherever they do business.